Multi-Stage Malware Attack on PyPI: Malicious Package Threatens Chimera Sandbox Users

 The JFrog Security Research team regularly monitors open source software repositories using advanced automated tools, in order to detect malicious packages.
 In cases of potential software supply chain security threats, our research team reports any malicious packages that were discovered to the repository’s maintainers in order to have them removed.

 Recently, the JFrog security team discovered and reported a malicious package that was uploaded to PyPI.
 The package was promptly removed by the PyPI maintainers after JFrog’s disclosure.
-Based on the package name, the package probably targets users of the chimera-sandbox environment and additionally aims to steal credentials and other sensitive information such as Jamf configuration, CI/CD environment variables, AWS tokens, and more.
+The package collects information such as Jamf configuration, specific CI/CD environment variables, AWS account IDs, and more.

 Payload Analysis